 The Great Outdoors

 The French love to spend their days outdoors (it’s where the word “promenade” comes from of course), so leave some time to take in Central Park or the Brooklyn Heights Promenade.
 Grand Army Plaza and Eastern Parkway, which opens onto Prospect Park in Brooklyn was modeled after the Paris’ Champs-Élysées.
-And the Washington Square Arch of course is a mini Arc de Triomphe.
+And the Washington Square Arch and the Soldiers’ and Sailors’ Arch are of course mini versions of the Arc de Triomphe.
 Finally, don’t forget that the Statue of Liberty was a gift from the French Republic to New York City!